rwieruch/blog_iamliesa_content/blog/inflammation-cause-definition-treatment-symptoms/index.md

 contribute: ""
 ---

+What is inflammation exactly?
+What are inflammation causes and symptoms of inflammation and what does an inflammation treatment look like?
+We will go into detail about these questions and more in this article.

 Inflammation affects almost every function of the human body, from gut health to aging to allergies and more.
 Chronic inflammatory diseases belong to the main causes for death and the World Health Organization (WHO) even ranks it as the greatest threat to human health.
 Diseases associated with chronic inflammation is anticipated to increase persistently over the next 30 years in the US.
 In 2000, [125 million Americans were affected by chronic inflammation and 61 millions (21%) had more than just one chronic condition](https://www.ncbi.nlm.nih.gov/books/NBK493173/).
 Worldwide, 3 out of 5 people die due to chronic inflammatory diseases like stroke, heart disorders or cancer.

-But what exactly is inflammation?
-What is the main cause and what are signs of inflammation?
-We will go into detail about these questions and more in this article.

 At the end of it, you will understand what inflammation is and why it can also be a good thing.
 You will also be able to identify signs of inflammation and learn which diseases are associated with inflammation.
 Finally, you will learn what you can do about inflammation because really, inflammation is just too dangerous to be left untreated.
 Let’s dive into it.